Owner Systems6 min readReviewed June 15, 2026By Sabillon Advisory

 Checklist

-• Credit card statements.
+• Credit card statements for all cards.

-• Loan statements.
+• Loan and equipment financing statements.

 • Sales tax filing confirmations.

-• Receipts for major purchases.
+• Receipts for major purchases over $75.

-• Customer deposit details.
+• Customer deposit details and related job info.

-• Owner contributions and owner draws.
+• Owner contribution and owner draw amounts.

-• Notes on unusual transactions.
+• Notes on unusual or one-time transactions.

 Common mistakes

-• Waiting until year-end to send missing documents.
+• Waiting until year end to send missing documents.

-• Sending receipts without explaining unusual purchases.
+• Sending receipts without explaining what the purchase was for.

-• Not telling the bookkeeper about loans or equipment financing.
+• Not telling the bookkeeper about equipment loans or financing.

 • Ignoring customer deposits that do not match invoices.